sanjanad1024/sanjanad1024.github.io/_posts/2024-06-03-interactive-proofs.md

 related_posts: false
 ---

 In this post, I'll give an informal description of what interactive proofs are, and a few simple examples.
 The content of this post is based on lectures from the classes 18.404 (the lecture from December 7) and 18.405 (the lecture from April 11) at MIT.
+(This post is primarily setup for a few future posts on some really cool things we can do with interactive proofs.)

 We'll first set up <em>deterministic</em> interactive proofs (to illustrate the model in a simpler setting, and to motivate what follows &mdash; in particular, why we need randomness); and then we'll extend the model to <em>randomized</em> interactive proofs (which are what we're really interested in).